foxcpp/maddy/README.md

 ```
 admin@example.com and admin@example.org will refer to the same mailbox.

-If you want to make them separate - add `auth_perdomain` and `storage_perdomain` directives
+If you want to make them separate - add `auth_perdomain` and `storage_perdomain`
-below.
+directives below.

-Note that it will require users to specify full address as username when logging in.
+Note that it will require users to specify the full address as a username when
+logging in.

 ## maddyctl utility